Paris - Brasilia with Air France, from March 31, 2014

 Starting with 30 March 2014, Air France will introduce aircraft Boeing 777-300 on night flights to Rio de Janeiro.
 With 381 seats capacity (42 at Business, 24 at Premium Economy and 315 at Economy), this type of aircraft will replace the current Boeing 747 and allow the company to offer Premium Economy Class on all flights to / from Rio de Janeiro.

-KLM will maintain the 5 flight on the Amsterdam - Rio de Janeiro route, the one introduced starting April 2013, and after 27 October 2013.
+KLM will maintain its 5th flight on the route Amsterdam - Rio de Janeiro, the one introduced starting April 2013, and after 27 October 2013.
 This flight is operated by aircraft Boeing 777-200 equipped with 318 seats (35 at World Business and 283 at Economy).

 Air France-KLM continues its expansion in Brazil because it is following a very active period from a sporting point of view (the 2014 World Football Championship and the 2016 Olympics), but also because Brazil is becoming an increasingly economically sought after market. and tourism.